fcambus/bdf2sfd/README.md

 sizes will work but the aspect ratio will not be preserved.
 There is currently little interest in addressing the issue.

+bdf2sfd is written with security in mind and is running sandboxed on OpenBSD (using pledge).
+Experimental seccomp support is available for selected architectures and can be enabled by setting the `ENABLE_SECCOMP` variable to `1` when invoking CMake.
+It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Dependencies

 bdf2sfd uses the `CMake` build system and does not requires any external